Curated Decay (2017) argues that some things are worth preserving, whereas other things can’t be preserved; better by far to watch them rot

 The concept is most interesting.
 In a nutshell, DeSilvey notes, some potential heritage sites are not going to be preserved, no matter what.

-Sometimes, that is, transience and impermanence – as demonstrated through (by way of example) the imposing power of rot, decay, deterioration, and erosion – have the upper hand.
+Sometimes, that is, transience and impermanence – as demonstrated through, for example, the imposing power of rot, decay, deterioration, and erosion – have the upper hand.

 Under such conditions, what does a person, trained within the framework, mindset, and worldview of “preservation,” as it is traditionally configured, to do?